 Corner blocks are functional and stylish accessories that will complement most moulding.
 Here are the most popular choices:

-- Crown corners can be cut using a miter saw or purchased preassembled.
+- Crown corners can be cut using a miter saw or bought preassembled.
 The preassembled inside and outside corner pieces simplify the installation process.
 You’ll only have to cut butt joints to mate crown moulding to the corner pieces.

-- Divider blocks are decorative blocks used during installation so the moulding can be cut straight instead of scarfed or cut at a 45 degree angle.
+- Divider blocks are decorative blocks used during installation so the moulding can be cut straight instead of scarfed or cut at a 45-degree angle.

 Moulding Tips